-We are currently accepting donations to fund the 2025 owl banding and educational events.
+We are currently accepting donations to fund the 2026 owl banding and educational events.
 Please join us in our efforts to continue this important research!

-First Annual Spring Birdathon
+Spring Birdathon Weekend

-Visit the Owl Banding Station
+Visit the Whitefish Point Owl Banding Station

 Projects